 The burden of proof of student academic dishonesty or misconduct lies with the professor; the imposition of penalties is also the responsibility of the professor.
 Professors have the discretion to require that the student repeat the assignment or exam, or may give a failing grade for the assignment, exam, or courses, or may otherwise deal with the academic dishonesty in a manner he or she determines to be appropriate within the context of their course.
-Before determining an appropriate disposition of the situation, the faculty member is encouraged to consult with the Vice President for Academic Affairs (VPAA) to see if there are other instances of academic dishonesty by the student on file in the Vice President's records.
+Before determining an appropriate disposition of the situation, the faculty member is encouraged to consult with the Provost/Dean of Faculty to see if there are other instances of academic dishonesty by the student on file in the Vice President's records.